-The Innovation Metrics Review aims to improve innovation measurement by the Government to support better decision-making.
+Running from May 2018 to the end of 2019, the Innovation Metrics Review aimed to improve innovation measurement by the government to support better decision-making.

-The Innovation Metrics Review Taskforce will deliver a report to the government recommending:
+The Innovation Metrics Review Taskforce delivered a report to the government recommending:

-The Australian Academy of Technology and Engineering is also undertaking a literature review.
-This will complement the Taskforce’s work and ensure recommendations meet the needs of all users of innovation data and metrics.
+The Australian Academy of Technology and Engineering also undertook a literature review.
+This complemented the taskforce’s work and ensures recommendations meet the needs of all users of innovation data and metrics.

-The Taskforce has consulted with approximately 100 innovation system organisations and experts who have identified gaps, issues and opportunities for innovation metrics.
+The taskforce consulted approximately 100 innovation system organisations and experts who identified gaps, issues and opportunities for innovation metrics.
 It also examined existing metrics and prepared case studies on specific sectors to help test the quality of data sources.

-We released a discussion paper on 7 March 2019 inviting public comment.
+We released a discussion paper in 2019 for public comment.

 The paper provided an update on the review and summarised key issues identified during initial consultations.
 The process allowed a broader range of stakeholders to contribute and share issues.

-We held an invitation-only innovation metrics workshop on 13 and 14 March 2019 in Canberra.
+We held an invitation-only innovation metrics workshop in March 2019 in Canberra.
 Eminent leaders in innovation system measurement from Australia and overseas participated.

 The workshop informed the review of international developments and shared ways to improve innovation measurement.
 Topics included entrepreneurship, hidden innovation and creative inputs into innovation.

-The Taskforce is co-chaired by the department’s Chief Scientist and Chief Economist.
-It consists of officers from within the department, as well as representatives from the Australian Bureau of Statistics and IP Australia.
-The Taskforce works closely with the Australian Academy of Technology and Engineering.
+The taskforce was co-chaired by the department’s former Chief Scientist and Chief Economist.
+It consisted of officers from the department, as well as representatives from the Australian Bureau of Statistics and IP Australia.
+The taskforce worked closely with the Australian Academy of Technology and Engineering.

-A Steering Committee and an Expert Group of Australian and international experts are assisting the Taskforce.
+A steering committee and expert group of Australian and international experts assisted the taskforce.